 Healthy soil, healthy plant, healthy human

-A healthy soil is a mineral balanced soil
+A healthy soil is a soil balanced in minerals

 Always use the most fertile soil you

-Incorporate diversity into all your systems – grow diversity for resilience.
+Always try to incorporate diversity into all your systems – grow bio-diversity for resilience.

 Integrate your plants together.
-Communities of companion plants, look to build relationships between plant communities with functional connections... including perennials!!
+Communities of companion plants (in their habit and root mass), look to build relationships between plant communities with functional connections... dont forget the perennials!!